Santi-hr/Acronymate/README.md

 ## What is its purpose?
 This script was created after the tedious task of reviewing several documents at work and having to extract and define the same acronyms in all of them.

-The script extracts the acronyms from any *.docx* file.
-It analyzes all paragraphs and tables, including those with "Track Changes" enabled.
+The script extracts the acronyms from any *.docx* file, searching in all paragraphs and tables, including those with "Track Changes" enabled.
 Acronymate also provides a "database" for definitions to ensure consistency.
 Once a new acronym is added its definition will appear automatically the next time it is found in another document.
 This way no time is wasted in manually searching everytime how exactly that acronym was defined.
 Finally, it generates an acronym table in *.docx* format that eases copying it to the final document.

-It also detects and process an already existing acronym table to import new definitions and avoid detecting those listed acronyms as needed if they only appear in that table.
+It also detects and process an already existing acronym table to skip these false positives (if they appear on the table but were later removed in the document body) and to import new definitions.

 The script is thought to be used with colleagues keeping the database file in a shared folder.
 Some degree of protection is added to prevent overwriting others changes.